Hod HaSharon: Transport

 Hod HaSharon is roughly bounded by Highway 531 in the north, Highway 40 in the east, Highway 5 in the south and Highway 4 in the west.
 Road 402 runs through the city.
-The city is served by two railway stations, Hod HaSharon Sokolov and Kfar Sava Nordau.
+The city is served by two railway stations, Hod HaSharon–Sokolov and Kfar Saba–Nordau at its north border, right next to Highway 531.
+Line M1 of the Tel Aviv Metro, that is expected to be built in the 2030-s, is expected to pass through western Hod HaSharon.